SovereignArchitect91/archaia-cognition/README.md

 Rather than relying on prompt engineering or post-hoc alignment (e.g., RLHF), ARCHAIA operates directly within the model’s inference process, enabling targeted, reversible behavioral modulation without modifying model weights.

-The current implementation is exploratory, with preliminary qualitative evidence from a small-scale qualitative dataset and no claim of statistical generalization.
+The current implementation is exploratory, with preliminary qualitative evidence from a small-scale dataset and no claim of statistical generalization.
 SEH and EPL (detailed below) are conceptual extensions of this work that motivate future research on epistemic provenance, confidence modulation, and structured uncertainty.

 ---